mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 Now we're going to think about the problems of what you do in a game like pac-man where there are so many states that you can't learn about each one.

-The basic idean we'er going to have is called approximate q-learning.
+The basic idea we'er going to have is called approximate q-learning.
 And boils down to the fact when you learn that ghost is in scary -- for example through one experience.
 You should transfer that to all other states that similar.

 <h2 id="38a0a5072b333125a17507e211474044"></h2>